 Hormonal Basis of Reward and Aversive Learning in Patients with Eating and Weight Disorders

-The effects of chronic and periodic starvation have profound effects on the hypothalamic regulatory systems that affect reproductive health, stress, and growth, particularly in adolescence.
-We are pioneering studies of the role of the neuroendocrine system in food and body image signals, in an effort to better understand how gonadal and appetitive hormones regulate approach and avoidance behavior to food and body image cues.
+Chronic and periodic starvation have profound effects on the hypothalamic regulatory systems that affect reproductive health, stress, and growth, particularly in adolescence.
+We are pioneering studies of the role of the neuroendocrine system in food and body image signals in an effort to understand better how gonadal and appetitive hormones regulate approach and avoidance behavior to food and body image cues.
 We are also exploring how variability in these systems may contribute to relapse over time.

 Psychophysiology and fMRI Modeling of Emotional Response to Food

-Many individuals with eating and weight disorders are known to experience difficulties identifying, experiencing, and regulating emotions particularly in the context of food.
-Our group has several studies examining the unique psychophysiology of individual responses to emotional stimuli or food stimuli and the neurocircuitry that subserves these psychophysiological responses.
-For example, we are currently using fMRI in tandem with electromyography to characterize coherence of unique emotions (e.g., disgust, pleasure, etc.) and brain activation (e.g., insula-amygdala connectivity).
+Many people with eating and weight disorders face difficulties identifying, experiencing, and regulating emotions, particularly about food.
+Our group has several studies examining the unique psychophysiology of individual responses to emotional stimuli or food stimuli and the neurocircuitry that leads to these psychophysiological responses.
+For example, we are currently using fMRI in tandem with electromyography to characterize coherence of unique emotions (such as disgust or pleasure) and brain activation (such as insula-amygdala connectivity).

 PET Imaging in Anorexia Nervosa

-Relapse is a chronic problem among individuals who suffer with anorexia nervosa and the neurobiology of relapse risk is poorly understood.
-Our team is currently using PET to characterize and test the predictive value of the endocannabinoid and opiate-stress systems in relapse among recently weight restored individuals with AN.
+Relapse is a chronic problem among people who suffer with anorexia nervosa, and the neurobiology of relapse risk is poorly understood.
+Our team is currently using PET to characterize and test the predictive value of the endocannabinoid and opiate-stress systems in relapse among recently weight-restored people with Anorexia Nervosa.
 Our goal is to develop novel pharmacological, nutritional, and behavioral interventions to prevent relapse.